 Correction.
-It’s been decided that “trigger” is triggering for people with trauma histories.
-We must now use the term “content warning.”
+It’s been decided that the word “trigger” is now triggering for people with alleged trauma histories.
+That’s right.
+Some people get triggered by a trigger warning.
+Henceforth, the Twitteratti have decreed content publishers use the term “content warning.”
 Apparently, just the thought of a potential trigger is triggering, so now it’s content warning.
 That is, until “content” becomes triggering.
-TAKE YOUR MOOD STABILIZER WARNING?
+How about a HAVE YOU TAKEN YOUR MOOD STABILIZER WARNING?
+I, too, am triggered by the use of trigger warnings.
+Because trigger warnings demand that everyone walk on eggshells.

-Do you know who becomes unhinged when faced with uncomfortable emotions, criticism, conflicting ideas (i.e., cognitive dissonance) and difficult truths about themselves, others and life?
+Do you know who becomes unhinged when faced with uncomfortable emotions, criticism, conflicting ideas and opinions, cognitive dissonance and difficult truths about themselves and life?

 Trigger warnings, which have become obligatory in media and college campuses, really, really bother me — in case you couldn’t tell.
 Just reading or hearing the term trigger warning induces an extreme eye roll with an an ocular wind up.
 Aside from the sheer ridiculousness of adults needing trigger warnings to discuss sensitive topics, why is it so bothersome?

 There’s even a very popular book called Stop Walking on Eggshells that was written about it.
-In fact, walking on eggshells was considered a symptom of being in an abusive relationship by most domestic violence groups.
+In fact, walking on eggshells was considered a symptom of being in an abusive relationship by most domestic violence groups and mental health practitioners.

 This doesn’t appear to be the case anymore.